Seeking judgment, also known as tahakum

 [Tafsir al-Tabari - Surah al-Nisaa verse 63]

-So clearly seeking judgement from the Taghut was not considered an act of major shirk at all.
+So clearly seeking judgment from the Taghut was not considered an act of major shirk at all.
 However, it was something that could indicate someone's hypocrisy, though not a definitive sign like practising major shirk.

 Ibn Abi Zamanin